COVID-19 vaccination in Ukraine: 2022

 On 4 January 2022 the Ministry of Health authorized a booster dose of COVID-19 vaccine for people over 60 years old.
 They were able to receive a booster dose at least six months after the second.
 Two days later the ministry stated a booster dose of the COVID-19 vaccine would be available for all 18+ in Ukraine from January 8.

 On 7 January 2022 44.9% of the adult Ukrainians had undergone a full course of vaccination.

 On 18 January 2022 131,178 Ukrainians had received a booster dose.

 The Ministry of Health announced on 8 February 2022 that 50% of the adult population had received at least one dose of vaccine.
 Simultaneously the Ministry stated that it planned to by 2022 to vaccinate 70% of the country's adult population, including 80% of the elderly.

 After the 24 February 2022 Russian invasion of Ukraine the Ukrainian vaccination program continued, although on a much smaller scale with by late May 2022 50-60 thousand people being vaccinated in a week.
 By late May 2022 vaccination continued in all regions of Ukraine, except in Luhansk and Donetsk Oblast.
 By then Ukrainians were vaccinated with only two vaccines: CoronaVac and Pfizer.

-On 19 September 2022 the Ministry of Health announced the offer ot a third dose of the vaccine to everyone four months after their previous injection.
+On 19 September 2022 the Ministry of Health announced the offer of a third dose of the vaccine to everyone four months after their previous injection.
 The vaccines offered where CoronaVac and Pfizer and Janssen.
 Also on 19 September 2022 the minimum age for receiving a vaccine was lowered from 12 years to 5 years.

 On 4 November 2022 the Ministry of Health announced that all vaccinated children aged 12 to 17 were allowed to be booster-vaccinated against COVID-19.